How can we help you find your perfect cover?

 I won't fall ill

 No one likes to think about illness.
 We know that it happens, but many of us don’t think it’ll happen to us.
-But it can, in fact, a 35-year-old female has a 41% chance of falling ill and being unable to work for two months .
+But it can, in fact, a 35-year-old female has a 34% chance of falling ill and being unable to work for two months or more .
 That’s not an insignificant percentage.
-What would happen if you were in the 41%, could you survive financially?
+What would happen if you were in the 34%, could you survive financially?

 I can use my savings

-Savings can act as a great buffer, but worryingly more than a quarter of people wouldn’t last more than one week with their current level of savings .
+Savings can act as a great buffer, but worryingly 42% of employed adults believe they could only survive a month or less on their current level of savings .
 How long would your savings last?
 And the more important question might be, would you actually want to use your savings?
 Income protection insurance protects you financially against the chance of falling ill and being unable to work, so your savings can stay exactly where they are.

 My employer will support me

 Many people overestimate the financial support available from their employer.
-We’re all entitled to Statutory Sick Pay of just over £90 per week for 28 weeks, but what do you get in addition to this?
-Would you need additional support, or would £90 per week be enough for you and your family?
+Most employees are entitled to Statutory Sick Pay of £109.40 per week for 28 weeks , but what do you get in addition to this?
+Would you need additional support, or would £109.40 per week be enough for you and your family?
 Often sick pay is discretionary and tends to be looked at on a case-by-case basis by employers, which doesn’t provide too much certainty for you.
 On the other hand, self-employed individuals have no employer support, so for them, income protection insurance becomes an extremely important product.

 I already have illness insurance